YohanSandun/Sigiri/README.md

 # Sigiri
 Sigiri is a simple, object-oriented, interpreted programming laguage.
 Designed for fun.
-Due to performance issues and platform compatibility issues, this project will also get developed using C++ [here.](https://github.com/YohanSandun/CSigiri) Both repositories ([Sigiri](https://github.com/YohanSandun/Sigiri) and [CSigiri](https://github.com/YohanSandun/CSigiri)) will continue to develop simultaneously.
+Due to performance issues and platform compatibility issues, this project will also get developed using C++ in [here.](https://github.com/YohanSandun/CSigiri) Both repositories ([Sigiri](https://github.com/YohanSandun/Sigiri) and [CSigiri](https://github.com/YohanSandun/CSigiri)) will continue to develop simultaneously.
 Those who are not familiar with C++ can follow on this repository.

 **Note:** Following documentation is specialized for this repository.